jon004/packethero-2.0/README.md

 Do once

-    sudo chmod +x packethero-2.0/run.sh
+    sudo chmod +x ~/packethero-2.0/run.sh
-    sudo mv packethero-2.0/run.sh run.sh
+    sudo mv ~/packethero-2.0/run.sh ~/run.sh

-After this you can start the server by running `./run.sh` on boot
+After this you can start the server by running `./run.sh` when you are on `~/`

 You should now be able to access the website